Certifying position-momentum entanglement at telecommunication wavelengths: Results

 Furthermore, from Fig. \ref{fig:singles_near_far_field} (a) and (c) and taking into account the magnification of the lens-setup we estimate the diameter of the photon-pair birth region inside the crystal to be $\approx 80$ $\upmu$m.
 This is in very good agreement with the pump-beam waist of $83.5$ $\upmu$m at the crystal and thus provides a suitable sanity check of the results.

 Based on the recorded scans in the near- and far-field of the signal and idler photons, we now analyze the position and momentum quantum correlations of our telecom-wavelength type-0 phase-matched SPDC-source.
 Firstly, we will verify the EPR-type entanglement based on the spatial spread between the coincidence counts of signal and idler photons.
-Secondly, we estimate the maximal Schmidt number attainable from our source from the single-count results, which provides an estimate of the entanglement dimensionality.
+Secondly, we estimate the entanglement dimensionality by determining $E_F$ in both scan directions.